andres-javier-lopez/conference-udacity/README.md

     two inequality filters, one for sessions that are NOT workshops and the other one for sessions before a specified time.

-    To avoid this problem, the query has been refactored as to show only the selected types of sessions within the specified hours.
-The fronted of the application should list all the available types of sessions, and the user will select only the ones he or she is interested in, avoiding the other ones like the workshop.
-If no types of sessions are selected, all the types of sessions will be shown.
+    To avoid this problem, the inequality filter used is the one for time of the day, and then the results are sorted by python excluding all that are of the provided type.
+This is achieved by a for loop that iterates all the queries, adding the ones that are not in the filter to the items array, and excluding the others.

     This query has been implemented as the filterQuery endpoint.